zhstella/saas/README.md

 - Display pseudonymous handles instead of email addresses on posts and comments

 ### Default flows covered in Iteration 2
-- Sign in with Columbia/Barnard Google accounts via OmniAuth, automatically rejecting emails outside the approved domains to simulate campus SSO.
+- Sign in with Columbia/Barnard Google accounts via OmniAuth; the callback controller enforces the domain whitelist and surfaces an “Access Denied” flash for non-campus addresses.
+- Reuse existing Devise accounts by linking them to Google on the first SSO attempt (using the new `provider`/`uid` columns) or auto-provision a campus user if no record exists.
+- Protect the feed by redirecting signed-out visitors to the redesigned login page via the global `authenticate_user!` hook and the authenticated/unauthenticated root split in `routes.rb`.
-- Experience a refreshed login page and global header that rely on the new `application.css` / `login.css` styles instead of `simple.css`, allowing us to keep iterating on the UI without conflicting defaults.
+- Experience the refreshed login page and global header powered by `application.css` / `login.css` plus the new asset packs, replacing `simple.css` and unifying the UI.

 ## Test Suites
 ```bash